nadiamariduena/modal-basic-and-intermediary/Testimonial.md

 ### Showing the images

-- Nest the map function inside a new div, add a condition to see if the user is sliding
+- Nest the map function inside a new div, add a condition inside the **className** to see if the user is sliding

 ```javascript
 <div className={index === current ? "slide active" : "slide"} key={index}>